 The pandemic we are currently experiencing will have led, as we all know, to an increase in anxiety, depression and anguish among people struggling with eating disorders.
 Requests for help from ANEB (Anorexie et Boulimie Québec) have more than doubled in the past year, reaching an increase of up to 131%.

 The isolation, the loss of routine, the desire to keep control, and the time spent on social networks have had a definite impact on the changes in their habits and relapses, and on the obsession that accompanies these disorders. .

 According to Dr. Mimi Israel, head of the Department of Psychiatry at the Douglas Institute and Associate Professor in the Department of Psychiatry at McGill University, eating disorders most commonly occurring in adolescence, parents need to be careful about the messages they receive. convey.
 Don't get obsessed with eating, don't put pressure on children by telling them about their weight or stigmatizing them about unhealthy eating habits.
 Self-esteem is everything.
-It’s not what we look like or how much we weigh, but who we really are, what matters. »
+It’s not what we look like or how big we are, but who we really are. »

 This is the first article in a series on eating disorders.

 Definition of anorexia nervosa

 Anorexia nervosa is a recognized eating disorder listed in theDiagnostic and statistical manual of mental disorders fifth edition (DSM-5) which defines and categorizes mental disorders.
 This disorder is characterized by the desire to be thin, fear of obesity, distorted body image and restriction of food intake, which leads to weight loss and low body weight.

 There are two types of anorexia nervosa: the restrictive type and the binge / eliminating behavior type.